HumanSignal/label-studio/docs/source/guide/ml.md

 Your ML backend might be producing predictions in the wrong format.

 - Check to see whether the ML backend predictions format follows the same structure as [predictions in imported pre-annotations](predictions.html).
 - Confirm that your project's label configuration matches the output produced by your ML backend.
+For example, use the Choices tag to create a class of predictions for text.
+See more [Label Studio tags](/tags.html).

 ### The model backend fails to start or run properly
 If you see errors about missing packages in the terminal after starting your ML backend server, or in the logs, you might need to specify additional packages in the `requirements.txt` file for your ML backend.

+### ML backend is unable to access tasks
+Because the ML backend and Label Studio are different services, the assets (images, audio, etc.) that you label must be hosted and be accessible with URLs by the machine learning backend, otherwise it might fail to create predictions.